ctronp/ctronp/README.md

 For that and much more I faithfully believe that compiled languages will one day overcome interpreted languages.

-Nowadays I find myself developing in Rust, Go, C and C++.
-While for frontend I usually use SSG if possible, otherwise SSR.
+Nowadays I find myself developing in C, C++ and Rust.
+While for Frontend and Backend I am learning Vue and Express.

 ### ⚡ My Ideals:

 - Explicit > Implicit (Phrase Stolen from python).
 - AOT > JIT > Interpreted
 - Open Source > Privative
-- TypeScript > JavaScript
 - Static Typing > Dynamic Typing
 - WASM should be able to access the DOM
 - Containers > Virtual Machines